Menu

 If you'd like more details about any of these documents, please leave a message in the Guestbook and allow a few days for a response.
 Thank you and happy browsing.

-This pencil drawing of the Bradt sawmill is purely speculative; there is no actual description of it.
+This pencil drawing of the Bradt sawmill is purely speculative; there is no actual description of the mill.
 The master millwright in the early years was Dutch, so the original mill did not likely have a Scandinavian appearance, at least until Albert took it over.
 The original, uncropped version of this drawing shows farmland in the background, just as the map on the "Albert" page shows to be true.
 The undershot water wheel is also true to the setting.
-Overshot wheels were unfeasible on this stretch of the Norman's kill because they require a dam and a mill pond.
+Overshot wheels were unfeasible on this stretch of the 'Noormans kil' because they typically require a dam and a mill pond.

 * * * * * * * *